 Jennifer Steil is an award-winning author and journalist currently living in Uzbekistan.
-Her third book, the novel Exile Music, is forthcoming from Viking May 5, 2020.
+Her third book, the novel Exile Music, was released from Viking in 2020.
 It explores the lives of Austrian Jewish musicians who seek refuge from the Nazis in Bolivia in 1938.

 A bisexual writer who has lived in Arabia and South America for nearly a decade, she is interested in transcultural issues, freedom of expression, and human rights.